rishabh1128/InfoTrek-TPS/README.md

 1. Add spotlights to guide players to objective, and display objective complete text. --- DONE

-2. Add a timer mechanism for scoring, plus leaderboard. -- Scoring done, leaderboard login remains
+2. Add a timer mechanism for scoring, plus leaderboard. -- DONE

 3. add a text box indicating that player can press F to pick up gun -- see last

 4. solve the bug where pause menu buttons remain selected -- DONE

-5. add different impacts to ground -- LEAVE
+5. add different impacts to ground -- LEFT

 6. add vehicle sound -- low priority